 STAR Managers decide which Branch of which Division will lead the Gate 2 Review.
-This Branch will usually continue to oversee the project's development during subsequent phases.
 STAR Managers will select a Gate 2 Review team, including a Review Lead.
 The Review Lead is nominally the Branch Chief, but an alternative lead can be selected by the Branch Chief in consultation with the Division Chief.
-PRG-3 should be consulted to ensure that the review team is qualified to assess the PP. It is expected that one or more Research Managers will participate.
+PRG-3 should be consulted to ensure that the review team is qualified to assess the PP. It is expected that a Research Manager will participate.
 Reviewers should be familiar with the Gate 2 Review guidelines (PRG-3) and checklist (CL-3).

 Gate 2 Reviewers will determine whether the PP demonstrates that the project is compatible with the NESDIS mission and strategic plan, and is technically feasible for development into an operational product.
 If so, the project is recommended to the SPSRB for Development.
 If not, the project is either terminated or returned to the research organization with recommendations for improvement and re-submittal.
+STAR QA verifies that the Gate 2 Review was conducted in accordance with STAR EPL standards.